 The teenage years are also called adolescence.
-During this time, the teenager will see the
+During this time, teens will see the

 greatest amount of growth in height and weight.
 Adolescence is a time for growth spurts

 and puberty changes.
-An adolescent may grow several inches in several months followed
+A teenager may grow several inches in several months followed

-by a period of very slow growth, then have another growth spurt.
+by a period of very slow growth.
+Then they may have another growth spurt.
 Changes

-with puberty may happen gradually or several signs may become visible at the same
+with puberty may happen slowly.
+Or several changes may occur at the same time.

-adolescents may experience these signs of maturity sooner or later than others.
-It
+Some teens may experience these signs of maturity sooner or later than others.
+And

-Being smaller or bigger than other boys is normal as each child experiences puberty
+being smaller or bigger than other boys is normal.
+Each child goes through puberty

 What changes will happen during puberty?